-Sprint iPhone and "iPad 2 Plus" both due later this year, analysts claimAlex Wagner - Deputy Managing Editor, News Desk
+Sprint iPhone and "iPad 2 Plus" both due later this year, analysts claimAlex Wagner - Editorial Director of News and Content

 Will Sprint get the iPhone now that it's no longer locked to AT&T in the U.S.?
 That seems to be the question on everyone's mind as of late, and if Citadel Securities analyst Shing Yin is to be believed, the answer is a resounding "Yes."
 According to Yin, the iPhone will be making its way to Sprint before the holidays this year, a move which he believes makes sense for Apple because of Sprint's (comparatively) cheaper plans and the fact that, after tomorrow, it'll be the sole carrier in the big four with an unlimited data plan.